 Click the name of the individual in your assigned unit to view their disclosure, or use the search function described below.

-The disclosure can be printed or saved as a pdf by clicking the Print button on the right side of the disclosure screen.
+- The disclosure can be printed or saved as a pdf by clicking the Print button on the right side of the disclosure screen.
 Note: Disclosures in the Kuali COI-C system are considered restricted data and should be primarily viewed in the Kuali COI-C system.
-If a disclosure must be printed or saved, please follow the guidelines on the IU data management guidelines website for the proper storage and disposal of COI-C disclosures.
+If a disclosure must be printed or saved, please follow the guidelines on the IU Data Management site for the proper storage and disposal of COI-C disclosures.